forodark/ADTL21C/glenlib/readme.txt

  ╚██████╔╝███████╗███████╗██║ ╚████║███████╗██║██████╔╝  v1.0
   ╚═════╝ ╚══════╝╚══════╝╚═╝  ╚═══╝╚══════╝╚═╝╚═════╝   by Glen Angelo Bautista
 ==================================================================================================================
  This is my header file containing a bunch of useful functions that I made to make my life easier.
-The features available aren't limited to encryption though.
  Please explore the file to learn more.
 ==================================================================================================================
 Latest changes (v1.0)
     - Separated menus and tables into their own packages